negativenagesh/ArogyaMitra/README.md

 * The PineconeHybridSearchRetriever is a class in the LangChain library designed to perform hybrid search retrieval using Pinecone's vector database.
 This class combines both semantic (vector-based) and keyword (term-based) search techniques to retrieve the most relevant documents for a given query.

+7. LangChainPinecone

+* The Pinecone class from langchain.vectorstores, referred to as LangChainPinecone, is a wrapper around Pinecone's vector database service, designed to integrate seamlessly with the LangChain library.
+This class provides functionalities for storing, indexing, and searching vector embeddings, which are crucial for various natural language processing tasks such as semantic search, document retrieval, and more.

 # Creating Pinecone Index in [trials.ipynb](https://github.com/negativenagesh/Medical_Chatbot-Llama2/blob/main/trials.ipynb)

 Creating a Pinecone index is essential for managing vector embeddings efficiently.
 In the context of chatbots, especially those requiring sophisticated natural language understanding and response generation, Pinecone provides the following benefits: